 More cultural immersion awaits a few miles south of the Loop.
 Highlights include the DuSable Museum of African American History and the massive Museum of Science & Industry, with its hands-on exhibits and artifacts like the World War II German submarine and walk-through body of a United Airlines jet.

 National touring shows pack the house at majestic Loop theaters built as movie palaces or vaudeville venues in the early 20th century.
-Broadway in Chicago’s schedule for 2020-2021 includes Dear Evan Hansen (July 7-September 27), Six (July 8-October 25), Disney’s Frozen (October 21, 2020-January 3, 2021) and Moulin Rouge!
-The Musical (December 17, 2020-February 21, 2021).
+Broadway in Chicago offers some of the city’s top productions at theaters around the area.
 Dozens of off-Loop theaters, such as the Steppenwolf, Royal George, Porchlight and Briar Street (home of long-running Blue Man Group), provide other crowd-pleasing options.

 Critically acclaimed musicals are staged at the Drury Lane Theatre, close to Oak Brook Center shopping mall, west of Chicago via Interstate 88.
 Groups can take advantage of packages that combine a show and meal in one of the elegant on-site restaurants.
-On the upcoming playlist are Steel Magnolias (July 2-August 23), Forever Plaid (September 4-October 25), Irving Berlin’s Holiday Inn (November 6, 2020-January 3, 2021) and Rodgers & Hammerstein’s The King and I (January 15-March 15, 2021).
 Group itineraries also can incorporate Lizzadro Museum of Lapidary Art, a captivating collection of jade carvings and other gemstone treasures in a new state-of-the-art Oak Brook location.